pallets/jinja/docs/sandbox.rst

 to intercept an operator one has to override the :attr:`SandboxedEnvironment.intercepted_binops` attribute.
-Once the operator that needs to be intercepted is added to that set Jinja2 will generate bytecode that calls the :meth:`SandboxedEnvironment.call_binop` function.
+Once the operator that needs to be intercepted is added to that set Jinja2 will generate byte-code that calls the :meth:`SandboxedEnvironment.call_binop` function.
 For unary operators the `unary` attributes and methods have to be used instead.